How to Edit Footer in WordPress

 The first and easiest way is to use a customizer if the theme supports it.
 There is also an option of adding a widget to the footer through the WordPress admin panel.
 Otherwise, you can edit the code directly, if you can.

 Changing footer through code is out of scope for this post.
 That said, don’t be scared of code (it does not bite😀).
 Do a google search, and you’ll find a guide on how to do it.
 Just make sure you first backup your theme and always edit a child theme to be safe.

 Using customizer to edit the footer

-To edit the footer with customizer follow these steps:
+To edit the footer in WordPress with customizer follow these steps:

 - Then Once Customizer loads go to the Footer Widgets section.

 - You can define the look of widgets in this section.
 Changing things like text, background, borders, links colors, padding, turning on or off parallax, etc.

 Each widget will appear under the previous widget in sections.
 And sections are arranged from left to right.
 We hope this was not confusing.
 Anyway, once you start adding widgets you’ll see how it works.
 To add a widget follow these steps: